Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 The major drawback of the two-layer feedforward quantum neural network architecture discussed in the previous section is the quadratic activation function which limits the networks capability to learn certain classical datasets like the parity check.
 However, we can slightly modify the original SWAP test quantum circuit in order to increase the degree of the polynomial activation function to arbitrary even degrees.

 Our proposed generalization of the SWAP test is depicted in Fig. \ref{fig:product_module}.
-Whereas in the original SWAP test (see Fig. \ref{fig:swap_module}) the circuit was composed of one copy of input state $\ket{\vec{x}}$ and weights $\ket{\vec{w}}$ as well as a single ancilla qubit, here we consider a number of $k$ copies of the input state as well as $k$ (generally different) states $\ket{\vec{w}_{ij}}$.
+Whereas in the original SWAP test (see Fig. \ref{fig:swap_module}) the circuit was composed of one copy of input state $\ket{\vec{x}}$ and weights $\ket{\vec{w}_i}$ as well as a single ancilla qubit, here we consider a number of $k$ copies of the input state as well as $k$ (generally different) states $\ket{\vec{w}_{ij}}$.
 The difference now lies in the fact that all $k$ pairs of inputs and weights (which we refer to as \emph{factor modules}) share the same single ancilla qubit (again initialized to $\ket{0}$), i.e. we perform $k$ SWAP tests using the same ancilla qubit before measuring its probability $P(0)_i$.
 Analogous to the standard setup (Eq. \ref{eq:standard_qnn}), we have $N$ different instances of these \emph{product modules}.
-Note that these product modules can be equivalently thought of as regular SWAP tests using a generalized amplitude encoding, where multiple copies of the classical input state are encoded into the quantum register.

 In the second layer the output probabilities get again multiplied by classical coefficients $c_i$ and summed up.
 The overall output of this generalized two-layer neural network (the first layer is a quantum version of a \emph{product layer}, requiring $N$ measurements, while the second layer is purely classical), can be computed as